sepal/aurora/Plagcheck/README.md

 It will then be available at http://localhost:5555

 Now each elaboration save operation should trigger a plagiarism check on the worker.
 On the monitor website you can see when the worker finishes.
-The results are displayed on the monitor and within auroras admin page at
+The results are displayed on the monitor and within auroras admin page.

+In case you need to purge a RabbitMQ queue:

+    rabbitmqctl purge_queue celery